Conducting Electives

 Undergraduate

 In keeping with all UK conservatoires and universities, we don’t offer conducting as a Principal Study option within our undergraduate programmes.
-However, the newly revalidated Bachelor of Music with Honours degrees contain a vastly expanded range of conducting options with a structured pathway from beginning to end.
+However, the Bachelor of Music with Honours degrees contain an unrivalled range of conducting options with a structured pathway from beginning to end.

 • In Year 2 there is a 10-credit option where basic technical foundations are taught.